Orwell: 2+2=5 (film review)

 Review: The Great Gatsby by Baz Luhrmann

-“I think he got it just right” F. Scott Fitzgerald’s granddaughter Fresh from viewing the dazzling, 3D kaleidoscope, that is Baz Luhrmann’s adaptation of The Great Gatsby, it is imperative that my disbelief at reviewers, who have castigated or had […]
+“I think he got it just right” F. Scott Fitzgerald’s granddaughter Fresh from viewing the dazzling, 3D kaleidoscope, that is Baz Luhrmann’s adaptation of The Great Gatsby, it is imperative that my disbelief at reviewers, who have castigated or had mixed feelings about the film, is written down.
+Luhrmann’s Gatsby is quite perfect and a faithful rendition of F. Scott Fitzgerald’s […]

 Where the Wild Thing Are…